What is Theological Field Education (TFE)?

-TFE may be taken after you have completed P1111 Foundations for Ministry or E1111 Foundations for Educational Leadership (check the current Academic Catalog).
+TFE may be taken after you have completed P1111 Foundations for Ministry (check the current Academic Catalog).
 TFE is only offered in a fall-spring sequence and is typically taken during your second year of study.

 What is the application deadline?